How long it takes to learn Korean?

 It takes into account two aspects: ease and accuracy.

-Fluently doesn’t always mean perfect, but comfortable with a few errors.
-The Korean experts are fluent but remember, even they also don’t know everything.
+Fluency doesn’t always mean perfect, but it is comfortable with a few errors.
+The Korean experts are fluent, but remember, they don’t even know everything.

-As per my interaction with many Korean teachers, specialists, research, and learners, fluency in Korean takes a freaking long time.
+As per my interaction with many Korean teachers, specialists, researchers, and learners, fluency in Korean takes a freaking long time.

 The average time to learn Korean may differ depending on the level you wish to acquire, your approach, and the time you spend.